ionic-team/ionic-docs/src/content/installation/cdn.md

 # Using Ionic from a CDN

 <p class="intro" markdown="1">
-Because Ionic Framework is built with web components, it is possible to simply link to Ionic from a CDN and use Ionic components in any HTML file.
+Because Ionic Framework is built with web components, it is possible to link to Ionic from a CDN and use Ionic components in any HTML file.
 Let's dive into how this works:
 </p>

 ## Ionic Framework from a CDN